-Allows you to determine whether to let the CPU enter C6 mode in system halt state.
-When enabled, the CPU core frequency will be reduced during system halt state to decrease power consumption.
-The C6 state is a more enhanced power-saving state than C1.
-(Default: Enabled)
+Allows you to determine whether to let the CPU enter C3/C6 mode in system halt state.
+When enabled, the CPU core frequency and voltage will be reduced during system halt state to decrease power consumption.
+The C3/C6 state is a more enhanced power-saving state than C1.
+Auto lets the BIOS automatically configure this setting.
+(Default: Auto)

 (Note) This item is present only when you install a CPU that supports this feature.
+For more information about Intel® CPUs' unique features, please visit Intel's website.